Graduation & Commencement

 Faculty Commencement Day FAQs

-Parking for faculty will be available near and around Alumni Coliseum.
-See the parking map for more details.
+Parking for faculty will be available near and around the EKU Center for the Arts.The parking map is available online.

-Yes.
-Faculty robing will take place in the newly renovated volleyball lounges.
-These lounges will be available to store your belongings for the duration of the ceremony and will be locked.
+No. Faculty robing will take place in a designated area in the EKU Center for the Arts.
+The robing area will not be locked, so please leave valuables in your vehicle or at home.
 Staff and signage will be present to point you to the robing location upon arrival.

 Faculty and staff who are unable to attend EKU’s Commencement may view the ceremony online at youtube.com/ekustories.